AtharvaTaras/Lamborghini-Images-Dataset/README.md

 A dataset of cars made by Lamborghini
 Contains about 5000 images (100 images for each model/sub-model)

+> This dataset is not 100% accurate or clean, and does contain duplicates.

 I have not included all Lamborghini models, just the newer ones, and some concept cars (I specifically wanted only the moder ones with those signature wedge like aggressive design)

 ### Included Models